 We treat all types of adult primary liver cancer, including:

 Other cancers often spread to the liver.
-If you have breast, lung or another cancer that has spread to the liver, your care will be led by your primary cancer disease team.
+If you have breast, lung or another cancer that has spread to the liver, your care will be led by the cancer disease team that you started with, and include the relevant liver doctors as well.

 Imaging – Our world-renowned liver imaging group uses MRI, CT scans and contrast enhanced ultrasound to find precancerous and small tumors that are easy to miss.
 Imaging studies may also be used to estimate the tumor's size and density, and blood flow in and around the tumor.
 Most primary liver cancers can be diagnosed and staged through imaging and bloodwork.